 Geneseo’s living and learning facilities include several styles of residence halls: corridor, suite, and townhouse.
 Among their residential choices, students may elect to live in an all first-year building, a transfer student community, or a residential college house.
 All residences are open to both men and women.
 In corridor-style halls, men and women are assigned in clusters close to shared men’s or women’s bathrooms.
 This means that most halls house both men and women on each floor.
 In most suite buildings (in which students share a double bedroom and a common room), students choose a 4, 5, 6, or 8-person suite with a same-gender group.
 In Genesee Hall and in the Saratoga Townhouses, groups may be mixed-gender, including (in double rooms) roommates selected by each other regardless of gender.
-No student is assigned to a gender-neutral suite or townhouse, however, without requesting this option.
+No student is assigned to a gender inclusive suite or townhouse, however, without requesting this option.

 Allegany, Erie, Genesee, Ontario, Putnam, Seneca, and Wyoming halls are suite-style buildings in the North Village, predominantly housing upper-level residents (sophomores, juniors, and seniors).
 These halls include kitchens in each quadrangle and additional quiet study space on each floor.
 The average capacity for suite-style buildings is 200 students, but Putnam and Seneca, homes of EcoHouse and Writers House, provide a more intimate environment for about 85 students who apply to live in each house.
 Writers House includes a classroom where academic courses may be taught.
-Genesee Hall offers gender-neutral housing.
+Genesee Hall offers gender inclusive housing.
 Wyoming accommodates international students who need housing over Thanksgiving, Winter, and Spring breaks.

 Livingston, Steuben, and Jones are corridor-style buildings in the Central Village.
 Monroe Hall, which will re-open after renovations in January 2013, will have a few suites and junior suites in addition to traditional corridor-style double rooms.
 Monroe includes a classroom where academic courses may be taught.
 Monroe will also offer single rooms for any student whose medical need for a single room has been documented through the Office of Disability Services.
-Steuben accommodates international students who need housing over Thanksgiving, Winter, and Spring breaks.
+Monroe will be home to EcoHouse and Tesla House.
+Steuben is a corridor style hall.